Roles and responsibilities

 Answer to question 1:

-The Canadian Commission on Building and Fire Codes (CCBFC) is an independent committee of volunteers established by the National Research Council of Canada (NRC) to provide direction and oversight on the development of the National Model Construction Codes.
+The Canadian Commission on Building and Fire Codes (CCBFC) is an independent committee of volunteers established by the National Research Council of Canada (NRC) to provide direction and oversight on the development of Codes Canada publications.
 The CCBFC oversees the work of several standing committees, special purpose committees, and task groups involving more than 400 volunteers chosen from across the country for their individual interests and expertise.
 Its nine standing committees are responsible for developing and improving the technical content of the codes and related documents, such as user's guides, thereby helping to protect the health and safety of Canadians.
 The CCBFC works in partnership with provincial and territorial regulatory authorities to promote uniform adoption and understanding of the model codes by responding to their needs and priorities and facilitating the resolution of issues.